Red-bellied piranha: Reproduction

 The breeding habits of piranhas in nature are mostly unknown, with most spawning research being done in aquariums.
 Piranhas are usually able to breed by the time they are one year old.
 Female piranhas will lay several thousand eggs near water plants, onto which the eggs stick.
 The males then fertilize the eggs.
 After just two to three days the eggs will hatch, and the juvenile piranhas will hide in the plants until they are large enough to defend themselves, at which point hiding from predators becomes lurking for prey.

 Research on red-bellied piranha breeding behavior in nature has revealed certain behavioral patterns around nesting sites.
 Adult piranhas will swim side-by-side in small circles, sometimes with two individuals swimming in opposite directions while keeping their ventral surfaces close to one another.
 Although this may appear to be a courtship display, a closer look reveals that the adults are actually defending nesting sites.
 The nests are about 4 to 5 cm deep, and are dug among water grasses, with the eggs attached to the grasses and plant stems.

 This formation of mating pairs, nuptial swimming displays, and guarding of the nests shows that red-bellied piranhas exhibit parental care for the nest and the young.
 When left unattended, other fish, such as characids, may prey upon the eggs.
 Despite the defensive practice of circling the nests, red-bellied piranhas are often passive toward other fish that approach the nest.
 It is possible that the mere presence of the piranha, a natural predator, provides enough of a threat to prevent potential predators from approaching the nest.

 Piranhas have two annual reproductive seasons; these seasons are tied to water level fluctuations, the flooding pulse, temperature, and other hydrological conditions.
 When individuals are ready to become sexually active, they will lose their red coloration and select habitats that are conducive to spawning, such as flooded marginal grasses and vegetation within lakes.
 This habitat selection is a clear distinction from non-reproductive individuals that prefer open water and under floating meadows.

 Shoaling

 Red-bellied piranhas often travel in shoals as a predatory defense, as well as for the offense.
 In studies that tested the piranhas' reactions to a simulated predator attack, resting opercular rates returned to normal more quickly among piranhas that were in shoals of eight rather than in shoals of two.
 Although it has been presumed that piranhas engage in pack-hunting behavior, no investigation shows that shoaling behavior among piranhas is used for cooperative hunting.

-Most likely, this shoaling behavior is a defense against predation from larger animals such as dolphins, large piscivorous fish, caimans, and aquatic birds.
+Most likely, this shoaling behavior is a defense against predation from larger animals such as dolphins, large piscivorous fish, caimans, and aquatic birds such as storks, herons, and anhingas.
 Piranhas will travel to their nesting sites in shoals in order to reduce the likelihood that any single individual will be attacked by a predator.
 Shoals of red-bellied piranha use the margins of flooded areas to build their nests.